lazyelectrons/GenAI-LLM-Demo-Toolkit/README.md

     ```
     python /ai/ai-monitor/ai-monitor.py
     ```
-    You can monitor the CPU and GPU utliization on the terminal.
+    To monitor the CPU and GPU utliization.

+    You can also use  ``` nvtop ``` in the terminal window to monitor GPU performance.

 5. **To stop the LLM Containers**
     ```